MindSetLib/Insolver/docs/source/transformations.md

 # Transformations

-Transformations allow you to preprocess data, save your preprocessing steps to pickle file and using it in the model inference.
+Transformations allow you to preprocess data, save your preprocessing steps to a pickle file, and use it in the model inference.

 ## Build-in transformations
-There are several build-in transformations that can help you to preprocess some sorts of specific data.
+Several built-in transformations can help you to preprocess some specific data.

 An example of using build-in transformations: